dart-lang/leak_tracker/doc/leak_tracking/CONCEPTS.md

 ### Instrumented disposables

-Instrumented disposable is a disposable class, instrumented to be tracked by tools like leak tracker, by dispatching its creation and disposal to the class FlutterMemoryAllocations (listened by the class LeakTracking) or directly to the class LeakTracking.
+An instrumented disposable is a disposable class whose creation and disposal are instrumented for tracking by tools like leak tracker.
+The instrumentation is done by dispatching events directly to the `LeakTracking` class, or by dispatching events to the `FlutterMemoryAllocations` class, which is listened to by `LeakTracking`.

 ### Package disposables